-A joint account lets you manage any money you share with your partner, housemate or others.
-It’s really convenient for shared expenses, but there are always risks to giving several people control of a single account.
+A joint account lets you manage any money you share with someone else.
+This is most likely to be your partner, but could also be a housemate – or anyone else.
+It’s convenient for shared costs, but there are always risks to giving other people control of a single account.

 What is a joint bank account?